nathancarter/weblurch/doc-src/bugs-and-enhancements.md

 ### HTML export/import

-Currently the only ways to load/save Lurch documents are `localStorage` and the wiki.
-Consequently, dependencies can only be specified in one of these two ways.
-Extend this to general HTML pages, as follows:

  * Add an HTML export function that lets you download the contents of the editor (plus metadata at the front, just like when exporting to the wiki) for publishing on your own website, for example, or pasting into a blog post.
-Wrap it in a DIV with class "EmbeddedLurchDocument".
+Wrap it in a DIV with class "lurch-embed".
  * Expose that functionality to the user, on the File menu.
- * Add an HTML import function that lets you specify a URL, sends an XHR to get the page at that URL, and extracts the full content of the Lurch DIV.
+ * Add an HTML import function that lets you specify a URL, sends an XHR to get the page at that URL, and finds all DIVs with class "lurch-embed".
+   Show the user a bit of the text from each and let the user choose which to import.
 Be sure to extract the metadata as well, just as with a wiki import.
  * Expose that functionality to the user, on the File menu.
  * Extend dependencies so that they can be at arbitrary URLs, now, not just on the wiki.
-Use the HTML import function just created for this purpose.
+Use the HTML import function just created for this purpose, but stipulate that a dependency imports only the first "lurch-embed" DIV on a page.
 To check the last modified date of arbitrary web pages, see [here.](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest#Get_last_modified_date)

 ### Dependencies